 How to Fix “This Accessory May Not Be Supported” in iPhone

-Has this ever happen to you?
+Has this ever happened to you?
 Your iPhone is just about to die due to low power and you plugged it in for charging and there comes this old-age prompt ‘this accessory may not be supported’.
-The moment you connect the device to a charging cable, the “This Accessory may not be supported” error popped up on your iPhone, bringing the charging process to a halt.
+The moment you connect the device to a charging cable, the “This Accessory may not be supported” error pops up on your iPhone, bringing the charging process to a halt.
 Probably that is why you are here, looking for reliable ways to fix the issue.
 So, apart from other hacks for faults like ‘iPhone charging cable not working’ or ‘charger saying accessory not supported’, you can find the right answers here below.

 Clean the USB Port and the Accessory